speechbrain/benchmarks/benchmarks/DASB/README.md

    These commands will install the necessary dependencies for the benchmark, including both the base requirements and the additional requirements.

 # 🎌 Discrete Audio Encoder
-## Features of the Considered Discrete Audio Encoders

 | **Model**                                                                 | **Dataset**                                                                                       | **Repo**                                                         |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|------------------------------------------------------------------|
 | [Discrete Hubert](https://arxiv.org/abs/2406.10735)                      | LibriSpeech960                                                                                     | [huggingface.co/speechbrain/SSL_Quantization](https://huggingface.co/poonehmousavi/SSL_Quantization)  |